Amazon FBA Alternatives: The Complete 2026 Comparison (Fees, Features, When to Switch)

 When FBA still makes sense

-You don't have bandwidth to manage a 3PL relationship.
-A 3PL is a vendor.
-You review performance, approve SOPs, and pick the box size for the $2 insert.
-If your team is two people and you'd rather ship your product than manage logistics, FBA's "send it in and forget it" flow has a real cost advantage measured in operator hours.
+• You don't have bandwidth to manage a vendor relationship.
+A 3PL is a vendor you review, approve SOPs for, and pick box sizes with.
+FBA's "send it in and forget it" flow has a real cost advantage measured in operator hours, especially for two-person teams.

-Your SKUs are Prime-native.
-Small, light, fast-moving units where the FBA fee curve is most favorable.
-Vitamins, phone accessories, consumables under 1 lb.
-The fee tiers were built for these.
+• Your SKUs are Prime-native.
+Small, light, fast-moving units under 1 lb — vitamins, phone accessories, consumables.
+The FBA fee tiers were built for these.

-You're testing product-market fit.
+• You're still testing product-market fit.
 New brands testing SKUs benefit from FBA's zero-ramp logistics.
-The moment a SKU works, revisit the math.
+Revisit the math the moment a SKU works.

-None of this means FBA is the right long-term answer for your brand.
+None of this means FBA is the right long-term answer.
 It means the switch to an alternative is a decision, not a default.

 When a 3PL beats FBA

-You sell on more than one channel.
-Shopify + Amazon.
-Amazon + TikTok Shop.
-DTC + wholesale + Walmart WFS.
-A 3PL ships from one inventory pool across every channel.
-FBA forces you to split inventory and pay Amazon to ship Amazon orders, so multi-channel sellers either run two pools (expensive) or lose the Prime badge on Amazon (worse).
+• You sell on more than one channel.
+Shopify + Amazon, Amazon + TikTok Shop, DTC + wholesale + Walmart WFS.
+A 3PL ships from one inventory pool across every channel; FBA forces you to split inventory or lose the Prime badge.

-Your product is oversized, hazmat, subscription, or kitting-heavy.
+• Your product is oversized, hazmat, subscription, or kitting-heavy.
 FBA fee tiers punish size and weight.
-Subscription boxes, oversized furniture, and hazmat get priced out fast.
-A 3PL that handles oversized and hazmat, and kits the boxes, keeps the per-order cost flat as SKUs get complicated.
+A 3PL that handles oversized and hazmat — and kits the boxes — keeps the per-order cost flat as SKUs get complicated.

-Customer experience is part of the brand.
-Custom packaging.
-Branded inserts.
-Handwritten cards.
-Returns handled to your standard, not the marketplace's.
+• Customer experience is part of the brand.
+Custom packaging, branded inserts, handwritten cards, returns handled to your standard.
 A 3PL ships in your box; FBA ships in Amazon's.

-You want to run Seller Fulfilled Prime.
+• You're running Seller Fulfilled Prime.
 SFP needs a facility that hits Amazon's delivery-speed and accuracy bar.
-Most sellers can't run that in-house.
-A 3PL can, which lets you keep the Prime badge without paying FBA rates.
+Most sellers can't run that in-house; a 3PL can — which keeps the Prime badge without FBA rates.

 How to switch from FBA to an alternative